onurozdemir26/Basic-Python/README.md

-## This example is prepared for the Patika course.This example is prepared for the Patika course.
+## This example is prepared for the Patika course.